Our Studio with Frank Korb: Safety in the Studio

 Here are the 8th Grade 2D Design semester Lesson Plans for you to see what our day will look like.

-We are beginning to think about the use of paints this week and what better way that through a movement that started off a bit rough but is now one of the most beloved – Impressionism!
-Planning is really important as we move forward and the first few days allow for that.
-We are even considering AI (hmmm) as an option for ideas.
+Planning is really important as we move forward and the first few days allowed for that.
+We even considered AI (hmmm) as an option for ideas.
 I’d sooner that one experience the REAL landscape than find one on Google or AI but…

 Here is our LANDSCAPE in ACRYLICS assignement.